An extended version of this post first appeared in Loyalty Management Magazine, Q2 2018.

-If there’s essential customer data you’re missing, think about how you can collect this through your program – whether through implicit behavioral data, or by incentivizing members to share their interests, preferences or other information.
+If there’s essential customer data you’re missing, think about how you can collect this through your program – whether through implicit behavioural data, or by incentivizing members to share their interests, preferences or other information.

 2. Take ownership

-As customer needs change, business goals shift, or simply as you learn more about what drives loyalty among your base, you’ll want to optimize and tweak your approach – without having to go through a full program overhaul.
+As customer needs change, business goals shift, or simply as you learn more about what drives loyalty among your base, you’ll want to optimise and tweak your approach – without having to go through a full program overhaul.